Savory Steel Cut Oats with Poached Egg

 This post may contain affiliate links.
 Please read my disclosure policy.

-Make savory steel cut oats for breakfast or any time of day, with pecorino cheese, black pepper and a softly poached egg.
+Cook this recipe for steel cut oats and enjoy a bowl for a savory breakfast or any time of day.
+This elevated porridge is blended with grated pecorino Romano cheese, black pepper and a extra-special with a softly poached egg on top.

 Have you tried mixing up your oatmeal routine lately?
 Try these savory steel-cut oats to start the day — or make a bowl for dinner!